Maksymetee/new-repositori/readme.md

 dedshfkhsdf k
 sdfsdgsdfg

-some more text text for fix2 text for fix3
+some more text text for fix2 text for fix3 for fix1